 6) Craft a marketing strategy

-A salon’s marketing strategy is going to vary widely depending on many factors like location, the target demographic, etc. For example, a salon in upscale London may want to invest in targeted social media ads while a salon in a suburban neighborhood should prioritise direct mail.
-We’ve got a whole resource hub brimming with marketing guides and promotion ideas.
+A salon’s marketing strategy is going to vary widely depending on many factors like location and the target demographic.
+For example, a salon in upscale London may want to invest in targeted social media ads while a salon in a suburban neighbourhood should prioritise direct mail.
 Part of your promotional strategy should also include how you’ll connect with and keep track of customers.
-Good software will help you manage your customers with appointment booking and scheduling tools, SMS messaging reminders, client records, and reporting.
+Good software will help you manage your customers with appointment booking, scheduling tools, SMS messaging reminders, client records, and reporting.

 Commonly asked salon business strategy questions: